GeorgeGkouskos/PhD-DigitalEconomy-Entrepreneurship-GVA/README.md

 ## Citation
 If you use this repository, please cite as:

 **Gkouskos, G. (2025). *PhD Thesis: The Impact of the Digital Economy on the Added Value per Economic Activity in OECD Countries: The Role of Entrepreneurship*.
-School of Economics, Business and International Studies, University of Piraeus.**
+School of Economics, Business and International Studies, University of Piraeus, Greece.**